Supporting Educators • Promoting Learning

 “Dweck’s theory is more complex than simply ‘try, and you will succeed’.
 She is actually making three claims.
 First, that having a growth mindset leads to better academic achievement.
 Secondly, that having a fixed mindset leads to worse academic achievement – and lastly, that providing students with a growth mindset intervention changes students’ mindset and thereby improves their academic performance.”

-Meanwhile, the 2016 Report Mindset in the Classroom surveyed a group of teachers who believe in growth mindset theory, finding that just one in five of them confidently reported success implementing it in their classrooms.
+Sounds great.
+But increasingly Dweck’s theories and research are being challenged.
+The 2016 Report Mindset in the Classroom surveyed a group of teachers who believe in growth mindset theory, finding that just one in five of them confidently reported success implementing it in their classrooms.

 “Having tried the methods for some years, teachers and parents alike are finding many children trying their best again and again, but still not succeeding.”